limikael/hoodmode/README.md

 In the app there is a little info link in the top right cornder.
 You can use this to check the version of the app you currently have installed on your phone, in order to make sure you have the most up to date version.
-The latest versnio of the app is:
+The latest version of the app is:

 <img src="https://build.phonegap.com/apps/3890729/badge/3937019475/version.svg" />